getgrav/grav-learn/pages/17/01.basics/06.folder-structure/doc.md

 The `data` folder can be used by plugins to store data that you can reference later.
 A good example of a plugin that utilizes this folder is the **Forms** plugin that can take a web form and store the submitted data in a text file in this folder.
 You can also store other things such as user-uploads or anything you wish to really.

+> [!CAUTION]
-!!
-This folder is not accessible via a browser by default.
+> This folder is not accessible via a browser by default.

 ### /user/images